Have you ever looked in your closet and thought, “I have too many clothes!” … but then felt completely confused as to what to do about it?

 The question to ask now is why you want to downsize.
 Are you running out of space?
 Do you feel overwhelmed by your closet?
-Be specific about your motivation for decluttering.
+Be specific about your motivation for decluttering clothes.

 When you’re done, compare the joy of achieving these goals with the pain of letting go of a few special items.
-I know it’s not always an easy decision, but realise that sometimes you have to make a few sacrifices to achieve what matters most to you.
+I know it’s not always an easy decision, but realise that sometimes you have to make do with fewer clothes to achieve what matters most to you.

 “I Keep Buying Too Many Clothes…”

-Decluttering is a great starting point, but if your shopping is out of control, then you’ll continue to struggle with too many clothes.
+Decluttering is a great starting point, but the best solution is to stop what’s coming in.
+This means you need to get your shopping under control, or you’ll continue to struggle with too many clothes.